-Simple and tasty, this oven baked salmon pesto is ready in just 30 minutes and comes with a creamy cauliflower mash too.
-Perfect for those occasions when you’re in a rush or limited with time, you’ll definitely want to add this to your quick healthy meals list!
+This oven baked salmon pesto is ready in just 30 minutes and comes with a creamy cauliflower mash too.
+Simple and tasty it’s perfect for those occasions when you’re in a rush or limited with time, you’ll definitely want to add this to your quick healthy meals list!

 You’ll just love the ease of this baked salmon pesto.